 The British Library is not just a treasury of manuscripts – it is also a wealth of superlatives and fun facts:

-* It is also the deepest (25m) building in the country, with 14 floors – nine above and five below.
-But because the basement floors are double in height, it is equivalent to a 17-story building.
+- It is also the deepest (25m) building in the country, with 14 floors – nine above and five below.
+But because the basement floors are double in height, it is equivalent to a 17-storey building.

 British Library in London: If Not, Not Tapestry by RB Kitaj hung in St Pancras Entrance Hall.
 Photo Credit: © Steve Fallon.